zzangzs/CS225_final_project/Log.md

 author: YL

 ### What goals you had set for the week and whether they were accomplished or not
+1. Finish BFS in the airport class.
+Fail to accomplish.
+2. Debug the existing class, write test cases.
+Accomplished.
+3. Modifing classes if possible.
+Accomplished.

 ### What specific tasks each member of your team accomplished in the week
+**Nan Kang : write test cases for airport class and readfile class**
+1. Use small-size sample to test the output of readfile and airport.
+2. Check if the outputs match with our goal.

+**Yixiao Fang: fix bugs in readfile class**
+1. Find out bugs in the readfile class.
+2. Fix the bugs - not yet accomplished, assigned to next week.

+**Zisu Jiang: fix bugs in graph class**
+1. Fixed bugs in printGraph and graph constructor.

+**Yu Li: write test cases for graph and investigate in BFS**
+1. Use arbitrary input to test the graph constructor and printGraph.
+2. Investigate BFS - not yet accomplished, assigned to next week.

 ### What problems you encountered (if any) that prevented you from meeting your goals
+We are still arguing about the data storage.
+The main issue is around the usability of BFS.
+We are not sure how to incorporate BFS in our implementation, since we don't need traverse the graph to find the shortest path.

 ### What you plan to accomplish next week
+1. Finish BFS.
+2. Debug readFile.
+3. test BFS.